Kela benefits for those who have fled the war in Ukraine | Our Services | KelaSkip to content

 Once you have been assigned a home municipality, you have found an affordable apartment and you are moving from a reception centre or other accommodation to your own apartment in Finland, you can also receive basic social assistance for the rental security deposit and, when necessary, moving costs if your own income and assets are not enough to pay for them.

 When you are looking for an apartment, you should take into account the housing costs that are considered reasonable as determined by Kela.
 They are determined on the basis of the municipality where the apartment is located as well as the family size or the number of persons who live in the apartment.
-See housing costs that are considered reasonable in the municipality in which the apartment is located (pdf, in Finnish).
+See housing costs that are considered reasonable in the municipality in which the apartment is located (pdf).

 Kela usually recognises the housing costs at their actual value, as long as they are reasonable, when deciding on your right to basic social assistance.
 As a rule, Kela only pays assistance when you move to an affordable apartment.
 Sometimes slightly higher housing costs can also be taken into account as expenses if there is a specific reason for them (for instance if you use assistive devices for moving) or if there are no affordable apartments in the locality.